RyanDanielWalker/Friday_3/whiteboard.md

 test: "It should return "Beep!" if number 1 is inputted"
 code:
-expected result: "Beep!"
+expected result: "Beep!"<!-- console logged "beep" while all other numbers remained.>

 test: "It should return "Boop!" if number 2 is inputted"
 code:
-expected result: "Boop!"
+expected result: "Boop!"<!-- console logged "boop" while "won't you be my neighbor" remained.>

 test: "It should return "Won't you be my neighbor?" if 3 is inputted.
 code: